graphql/graphql-spec/spec/Section 3 -- Type System.md

 }
 ```

-Interface definitions must not contain cyclic references.
-This example is
+Interface definitions must not contain cyclic references nor implement
-invalid because `Node` and `Named` implement each other.
+themselves.
+This example is invalid because `Node` and `Named` implement
+themselves and each other:

 ```graphgl counter-example
 interface Node implements Named & Node {